turbot/steampipe-plugin-gcp/docs/tables/gcp_compute_project_metadata.md

 ```

-### Check whether oslogin is not enabled for the project
+### Check if OS Login is enabled for Linux instances in the project

 ```sql
 select